jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

       a_list = [0, 1, 2, 'n']
       self.assertIsNone(a_list.reverse())

 the terminal shows green.
 This :ref:`method<functions>` returns :ref:`None`.
-I add an assertion to see what it did to the list_
+I add an assertion to see what it did to the :py:class:`list`

 .. code-block:: python